 Ron Keine is an Assistant Director of Membership and Training for Witness to Innocence.
 Ron was one of four men convicted of the murder, kidnapping, sodomy, and rape of a University of New Mexico student in 1974.
 He and his co-defendants were sentenced to death, before an investigation by The Detroit News uncovered a bizarre campaign by prosecutors to coerce testimony from a motel maid named Judy Weyer, whom they wanted to be their star witness.

 After prosecutors reneged on all their promises to Weyer, she fully retracted her story in a set of taped newspaper interviews.
 According to Hutchison & Stoy, the story broke in January 1975, and a hearing for a new trial was held.
 Unbelievably, the judge refused to grant a new trial, and then the taped interviews with Judy Weyer mysteriously disappeared.
 Ron and his co-defendants remained on death row.
+Go ahead and click for source of articles and information on injury lawyers.

 Ron was finally released in 1976, after the murder weapon was traced to a law enforcement officer who admitted to the killing.